flarum/docs/docs/extend/settings.md

 The `delete($name)` function lets you remove a named setting.

-## A Frontend for Your Settings
+## Modifying Settings

 ### SettingsModal

 You'll likely want to allow a forum admin to change a setting related to your extension to their liking.
-This can be achieved through the `SettingsModal`
+This can be achieved through the `SettingsModal`.
+This is a component that abstracts away logic for saving settings changes to the database.
+Of course, there's no magic here: you can see what's happening under the surface in `SettingModal's [source code](https://github.com/flarum/core/blob/master/js/src/admin/components/SettingsModal.js).

 First, setup your admin JS as discussed [here](frontend.md) (replacing forum with admin).